122 mm howitzer 2A18 (D-30): Self-propelled versions

-There is more self-propelled versions developed by other countries by mounting D-30 on some tracked or wheeled vehicles at disposal of their armed forces.
-Most of them do not have any complex fire control system and are manually loaded and elevated.
-Cuba, Sudan, Laos, Syria and Egypt have produced such simplified variants.
+Other countries have produced self-propelled versions of the D-30 by mounting the gun on tracked or wheeled vehicles at the disposal of their armed forces.
+Most such vehicles do not have any complex fire control system and are manually loaded and elevated.
+Cuba, Sudan, Laos, Syria, and Egypt have produced such simplified variants.

 Post 1973, Syrian and Egyptian armed forces fielded D-30 guns fitted to the hulls of obsolete T-34 tanks, similar to Israeli conversions of Sherman hulls.
-This rather crude modification improves the speed of divisional artillery, allowing for the ability to match speed with front-line mechanized forces.
+This rather crude modification improves the speed of divisional artillery, allowing for the ability to match speed with frontline mechanized forces.
 A major drawback is the lack of protection for the gunners.